How to Plan a Successful Blogger Event

 Before the event

-Obviously this is where the majority of your time will be spent, start planning well in advance so things don’t get too hectic in build up to your event.
+Obviously, this is where the majority of your time will be spent, start planning well in advance so things don’t get too hectic in the build-up to your event.

 During the event

 Make sure you get to the venue in plenty of time before the event is due to start, especially if you aren’t able to check out the venue in person beforehand.
 Arriving early will allow you to set up the room and sort out any issues that may arise beforehand.

 Brief your team